lukefx/hubot-telegram/README.md

 **TELEGRAM_WEBHOOK** (optional)

-You can specify a [webhook](https://core.telegram.org/bots/api#setwebhook) URL which the adapter will register with Telegram.
-This URL will receive updates from Telegram.
-The adapter automatically registers an endpoint with Hubot at http://your-hobot-host/hubot/telegram/receive.
+You can specify a [webhook](https://core.telegram.org/bots/api#setwebhook) URL.
+The adapter will register TELEGRAM_WEBHOOK/TELEGRAM_TOKEN with Telegram and listen there.

 **TELEGRAM_INTERVAL** (optional)